JadeDon/jaded.github.io/_pages/home.md

 </div>

-I am currently a rising 2nd year PhD student in Neuroscience.
+I am currently in my 2nd year in Neuroscience at the University of Missouri.

-In the research offseason, you might spot me journaling, cooking, or backpacking with a camera.
+Outside the lab, you might find me journaling, cooking, practising archery, or backpacking around the world with a camera in hand.